ronaaronson/mycgi/README.md

 ```

 A `mycgi.Form` instance is a specialized dictionary whose keys are the field names and whose values are either a `mycgi.Field`
 instance or a list of these instances.
-A `cgi.Field` instance has the following attributes:
+A `mycgi.Field` instance has the following attributes:

 1. `name`:     The form field name.
 2. `filename`: If this field is for an uploaded file, then the uploaded filename, else None.
 3. `value`:    The form field value (or an uploaded file's contents as bytes).
-4. `file`:     If the field value is a string or byte string,then a stream that can be read to get the field's value, else None.
+4. `file`:     If the field value is a string or byte string, then a stream that can be read to get the field's value, else None.

 **Also supported are POST and PUT requests where the data is a JSON-encoded dictionary.**